Theyre Never Coming Back: Eight Kids Among 12 Dead In US House Fire - UrduPoint

 The building is owned by Philadelphia's public housing authority (PHA), which said the detectors had last been inspected in May 2021 and "were operating properly at that time."
 "This unimaginable loss of life has shaken all of us at PHA," CEO Kelvin Jeremiah said in a statement.

-Officers found "heavy fire" coming from the second floor of the three-story row house when they arrived at 6:40 am (1140 GMT), and took almost one hour to get it under control, the fire department said in a tweet.
+Officers found "heavy fire" coming from the second floor of the three-story row house when they arrived at 6:40 am (1140 GMT), and took almost one hour to get it under control, the fire department said.

 About 26 people had been living in the building, eight on the first floor and 18 across the second and third floors, according to Murphy.